JunyuZhou2002/MarQSim/README.md

 **Figure 14**: Execute `src/Overall Improvement/exp.py`.
 The output: `result.txt` and `photo.png` will be placed in the different directories under `src/Overall Improvement/`, with different molecule/ion names on it.
 Usually molecule/ion with 8 qubit take hours to compile while molecule/ion with 12/14 qubit can take days (molecule/ion size can be seen in `Table 1`).

 **Figure 15**: Execute `src/Varying Transition Matrix Combination/exp.py`.
-The output will be placed in the different directories under `src/Varying Transition Matrix Combination/`, with different molecule/ion names on it.
+The output: `result.txt` and `photo.png` will be placed in the different directories under `src/Varying Transition Matrix Combination/`, with different molecule/ion names on it.

 **Figure 16**: Execute `src/Matrix Spectra/exp.py`.
 The graph output will be placed in the same directory.